thenexthub/Codira/docs/Lexicon.md

 ## Clang importer

-The part of the compiler that reads C and Objective-C declarations and exposes them as Swift.
-Essentially contains a small instance of Clang running inside the Swift compiler, which is also used during IRGen.
+The part of the compiler that reads C and Objective-C declarations and exposes them as Codira.
+Essentially contains a small instance of Clang running inside the Codira compiler, which is also used during IRGen.

 ## conformance